ezha440-hash/240makingjournal/journal-pages/week-04.md

 I really liked the bubble representation of the data, just because I was expecting more ugly, boring looking graph, but this was actually really cute and *bubbly* (sorry) I also think the colors worked really well with eachother despite it was used in the stacked graph earlier.

 Something I would do differently if I were to build this without AI would be making it interactable, although the bubbles are cute they just kinda float.
 And I fear it's not exactly related to what the data is originally about.
 I think there should be a better visual representation of the data.
-Perhaps more game like?
+Perhaps more game like.